Ayushgc2004/IPL_Data-Analysis/README.md

 The objective of this project is to analyze **17 years of IPL data** and deliver a visually interactive dashboard that helps users explore:

-* Season-wise insights
+* Season-wise patterns and trends
 * Team and player performance
 * Points table analytics
-* Stadium locations and match distribution
+* Stadium-level insights
-* Predictive analysis using a machine learning model
+* Win probability predictions using a machine-learning model

 This project demonstrates skills in **data cleaning, modeling, visualization, DAX measures, predictive analytics**, and storytelling through dashboards.